Takiiiiiiii/SuperStation-Documentation/README.md

 The SuperStation by default, runs on the MiSTer Operating System.
 If you prefer, [you can use Retro Remake's custom "Console Mode."](https://github.com/Retro-Remake/Downloader_MiSTer/releases/tag/latest)  This custom application, developed by Retro Remake, can be installed on your SD card and run on the SS One.
 It provides a streamlined game-launching interface and includes additional features not available in the standard MiSTer installation.

+## Why don't the PS1 Controller Ports on the SS work?

+The SuperStationᵒⁿᵉ has a built-in Playstation Styled SNAC Adapter with Controller Ports and Memory Card Slots.
+SNAC stands for Serial Native Accessory Converter, which is  specialized adapter for MiSTer FPGA devices that enables the use of original, native console controllers and peripherals with near-zero latency.
+It bypasses typical USB input latency by connecting directly to the FPGA's "user port", providing an authentic, lag-free experience the same or similar to original hardware.

+In order to enable SNAC on the SS One

+This means that any BIOS files on the card are "open" versions that can be used to run games with.
+However, you may find that some Game Cores may still not run games that you add without additional BIOS files that the cores are dependent upon.
+See advanced configuration below for potential solutions.

 ## NO Copyright Material is included on the SD Card Installation